TATUMGAMES/TG-MIKROS-MAFIA-BOT/docs/GAME_RPG.md

 - `/rpg-boss-battle battle` - Battle the current boss
 - `/rpg-boss-battle status` - View boss HP, level, and progression
 - `/rpg-boss-battle leaderboard` - View top damage dealers

+### Boss Expiration Warnings

+When a boss or super boss is within 1-2 hours of expiring, the bot will automatically post a warning message in the RPG channel.
+These warnings:

+- **Check Interval:** Bot checks every 30 minutes for bosses nearing expiration
+- **Warning Window:** Warnings appear when 1-2 hours remain before expiration
+- **Message Variety:** 5 different message variations (randomly selected) to keep things fresh
+- **Spam Prevention:** Only one warning per hour per boss to avoid flooding the channel
+- **Information Displayed:**
+  - Boss/super boss name, level, and type
+  - Current HP and max HP with percentage remaining
+  - Time remaining (hours and minutes)
+  - Call to action to join the fight

+Players can use these warnings as a reminder to join the fight before time runs out and the boss escapes!

 ### Heroic Charges System